tsileo/microblog.pub/docs/user_guide.md

 $secondary-color: #32cd32;
 ```

-See `app/scss/main.scss` to see what variables can be overidden.
+See `app/scss/main.scss` to see what variables can be overridden.

 #### Code highlighting theme